Atopic dermatitis (atopic eczema, neurodermatitis)

 Skin diseases such as psoriasis can sometimes cause similar symptoms.
 Detailed investigations with a dermatologist can provide the necessary information.

-- In winter when the air is cold and dry, select rather greasy products.
+- In winter, when the air is cold and dry, select products with a higher fat content.

-- In summer when the air is hot and damp, products with a low fat content and hence a higher moisture content feel comfortable.
+- In summer, when the air is hot and damp, products with a low fat content but a higher moisture content feel comfortable.

 Tips and tricks

 - As sweating makes itching worse, it helps not to have too many bed covers on at night and, during the day, to wear clothing appropriate to the temperature.

 - Wear the innermost layer of clothing with the seams outwards to prevent them from irritating the skin.